Bridget Sloan

 Bridget Elizabeth Sloan (born June 23, 1992) is an American artistic gymnast.
 She is the 2009 world champion in the all-around, the 2009 United States national champion, and a silver medalist with the American team at the 2008 Summer Olympics in Beijing.

-From 2012 to 2016, Sloan was a member of the University of Florida women's gymnastics team, which has won three consecutive NCAA National Championships titles.
-She is also the 2013 NCAA national champion in the all-around and on the balance beam, and the 2014 NCAA champion on the uneven bars.
+From 2012 to 2016, Sloan was a member of the University of Florida women's gymnastics team that won three consecutive NCAA National Championships titles.
+She was also the 2013 NCAA national champion in the all-around and on the balance beam, and the 2014 NCAA champion on the uneven bars.
 In 2015, she became the first University of Florida gymnast, and the seventh NCAA gymnast, to score a perfect 10 on each of the four events.
-At the 2016 NCAA Nationals, her final championship, she won the all-around, uneven bars, and balance beam titles.
+At the 2016 NCAA Nationals, her final championship, she won titles in all-around, uneven bars, and balance beam.

 Early life

-Bridget Elizabeth Sloan was born on June 23, 1992, in Cincinnati, Ohio, grew up in Pittsboro, Indiana, and graduated from Tri-West Hendricks High School.
+Bridget Elizabeth Sloan was born on June 23, 1992, in Cincinnati, Ohio; grew up in Pittsboro, Indiana; and graduated from Tri-West Hendricks High School.
 She began gymnastics at the age of 4 and trained at Sharp's Gymnastics Academy in Indianapolis.